NREL/ditto/README.md

 ### Basic Usage

 The most basic capability of DiTTo is the conversion of a distribution system from one format to another.
-To convert a cyme model represented in ASCII format with a network, equipment and load file, the following python
+To convert a cyme model represented in ASCII format with network.txt, equipment.txt and load.txt files, the following python script can be run to perform the conversion

 ```python
 from ditto.store import Store